Where is the code for "openfaas"?

 Start here: Contribute to the project

-Please use statistics across the whole GitHub organisation for numbers of contributors, GitHub stars, forks and other activity.
 OpenFaaS does not operate a mono-repo, so taking statistics just from the (faas) repository is misrepresentation.

-See also: OpenFaaS Organisation statistics.
+See also: Official OpenFaaS statistics.